MichaelHelgesen/100daysofcode/R4Log.md

 # R4 Log
+## Day 36: 11.11.19
+* More nasty bugs all over the place!
+My test cases keep failing.
+After reading about it in this sections comment field I found the answer.
+I could finally continue to the next video (57%).
+* Did a lot of CSS and Flexbox at work.

 ## Day 35: 10.11.19
 * Spent most of today trying to fix a bug.
 I couldn't figure it out, so I had to copy the source material.
 * Did one more lesson (57%).